2006 Peak Antifreeze Indy 300: Race

 The second (and final) caution was flown on lap 149 after debris was spotted in the fourth turn.
 All the leaders, including Wheldon, made pit stops during the caution period.
 Hornish Jr. had a quicker pit stop than Wheldon and led the field back up to speed at the restart on lap 156.
 Wheldon drove left to pass Hornish Jr. for the lead on lap 157, while Dixon moved into second a lap later.
 On the 167th lap, Dixon passed Wheldon to take first place.
 Hornish Jr. overtook Wheldon for second by lap 170, but on lap 175, Wheldon passed Hornish Jr. to regain second and raced alongside Dixon for the lead.
 Wheldon and Dixon traded the first two positions three times in the next five laps before Wheldon nosed ahead by less than a tenth of a second on the 181st lap.
 Castroneves, meanwhile, briefly challenged Hornish Jr. for third place before being embroiled in a battle between Carpenter and Kanaan, both of whom were a lap off the pace.

 Though Wheldon and Dixon no longer raced alongside each other, Dixon remained in hot pursuit of Wheldon.
-On lap 196, Dixon closed the gap and inched closer to Wheldon until his front wing collided with Wheldon's right-rear tire, forcing Dixon to back off and give up the second position to Hornish Jr. Dixon retook second place from Hornish Jr. two laps later, but was unable to pass Wheldon, who maintained the lead in the final two laps to earn his 11th career IndyCar win and second of the season.
-With Hornish Jr. finishing third, he had clinched his third IndyCar Series championship and his first since 2002.
+On lap 196, Dixon closed the gap and inched closer to Wheldon until his front wing collided with Wheldon's right-rear tire, forcing Dixon to back off and give up the second position to Hornish Jr. Dixon retook second place from Hornish Jr. two laps later, but was unable to pass Wheldon, who maintained the lead in the final two laps to earn his 11th career win and second of the season.
+With Hornish Jr. finishing third, he had clinched his third career championship and his first since 2002.
 Castroneves finished fourth and was the last driver to finish on the lead lap.
-Carpenter finished fifth, the best result of his IndyCar career thus far, ahead of Meira in sixth, Kanaan seventh, Simmons eighth, Sharp ninth, and Scheckter tenth.
+Carpenter finished fifth, the best result of his career thus far, ahead of Meira in sixth, Kanaan seventh, Simmons eighth, Sharp ninth, and Scheckter tenth.
 The remaining finishers were Matsuura, Patrick, Rice, Foyt IV, Herta, Fisher, Bucknum, and Andretti.
 There were two cautions and 20 lead changes among four different drivers throughout the race.
 Wheldon led a total of 166 laps, more than any other competitor.
-The average speed of 194.828 mph made this the third-fastest race in IndyCar Series history.
+The average speed of 194.828 mph made this the third-fastest race in IndyCar Series history to that point.